packem/packem/docs/the-plugin-system.md

   // Absolute path to the output bundle.
   outputPath: string;
   // Absolute path to the output bundle's directory.
-  // If the output path is `./dist/bundle.js`, the
+  // If the output path is `./dist/bundle.js`, the equivalent
-  // equivalent `outputDir` would be the absolute path prepended
-  // to `./dist/` only.
+  // `outputDir` would be the absolute path prepended to `./dist/` only.
   outputDir: string;
   // Output path file name without extension.
   // If the output directory is `./dist/bundle.main.js`, then
   // the equivalent `outputPathFileStem` would be `bundle.main`
-  // i.e. without `.js`
+  // i.e. without `.js`.
   outputPathFileStem: string;
 }
 ```